zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The Gateway performs additional check of request certificates when the central Gateway forwards incoming client certificate to the domain Gateway.
-This check may fail when the certificatesUrl parameter does not point to proper central Gateway certificates endpoint.
+  The Gateway performs an additional check of request certificates when the central Gateway forwards the incoming client certificate to the domain Gateway.
+This check may fail when the certificatesUrl parameter does not point to the proper central Gateway certificates endpoint.

   **Action:**